ddoodev/discordoo/README.md

 - [Contributing](#contributing)

 ## About
-Discordoo is a powerful, modular Discord-library.
+Discordoo is a modular and powerful node.js library to interact with the Discord API.

 We have now:
 - Powerful types